macintux/riak-application-guide/front.md

 development experience, Erlang grabbed me and has yet to let go.

-Learning Erlang led me to discover Basho and NoSQL technologies, and ultimately a job as technical evangelist for Basho, where I helped edit
+Learning Erlang led me to discover Basho and NoSQL technologies, and ultimately to a job as technical evangelist for Basho, where I helped edit
 [Eric Redmond's *A Little Riak Book*](http://littleriakbook.com/).
 Helping write Riak's documentation and interacting with developers has led me